NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 ...
 ```

-Now, we will be adding to the `on_stage_event` function.
+### 4.3.3: Add `on_stage_event()`
+Now, you need to add some code to `on_stage_event()`.

-We will be doing a few things in this function, such as checking if the `prim_path` exists, turn off the manipulator if it does not, then check if the selected item is a `prim` and remove the stage listener if not.
-Additionally, we need to notice a change with the stage listener when the object has changed.
+You need to do a few things in this function, such as checking if the `prim_path` exists, turn off the manipulator if it does not, then check if the selected item is a `prim` and remove the stage listener if not.
+Additionally, you need to notice a change with the stage listener when the object has changed.

 ```python
 ...